 And your actions can change over time too.
 This past week, Joshua donated the majority of his clothes to Goodwill.

 Getting rid of most of your clothes might not sound practical.
 There’s no doubt that it’s a bit more on the extreme side.
-You see, he started out initially with the conservative option, well over a year ago, slowly paring down his possessions and decluttering and getting rid of things he didn’t use or want or need.
+You see, he started out initially with the conservative option, a couple years ago, slowly paring down his possessions, decluttering, and getting rid of things he didn’t use or want or need.

 But he eventually moved to the more moderate option, beginning to question his possessions.
 “Do I really need this?” was the question he started to ask himself about all his stuff, from clothes to furniture to kitchen utensils.